-Mandatory, employer sponsored employee benefits in Ireland is limited to a personal retirement savings account, and there are a number of state funded benefits which cover medical, pensions and workers compensation and an assortment of leaves including maternity.
+Mandatory, employer-sponsored employee benefits in Ireland are limited to a personal retirement savings account, and there are a number of state-funded benefits which cover medical, pensions, workers’ compensation, and an assortment of leaves including maternity.
 Common supplementary employee benefits in Ireland include life insurance (death-in-service schemes), income protection, medical insurance, dental insurance, and a variety of pension schemes.
-Perks include subsidized food, additional paid leave, commuter benefits, gym memberships, and cycle to work schemes.
+Perks include subsidized food, additional paid leave, commuter benefits, gym memberships, and cycle-to-work schemes.

 Glennon Employee Benefits

 - PRSA Facility – Currently all employers in Ireland are required to provide access to a Personal Retirement Savings Account (PRSA) Facility to any excluded employees.
-Excluded employees are defined as those who are not offered membership of an occupational pension scheme within 6 months of joining service / employment.
-The Employer is not required to contribute to the PRSA currently however they must facilitate the arrangement of a PRSA for any staff who wish to make contributions to provision for their own retirement and provide tax relief at source via their payroll.
+Excluded employees are defined as those who are not offered membership of an occupational pension scheme within 6 months of joining service/employment.
+The Employer is not required to contribute to the PRSA currently however they must facilitate the arrangement of a PRSA for any staff who wish to make contributions to provide for their own retirement and provide tax relief at source via their payroll.

 Supplementary employee benefits in Ireland

-All of the above insured benefits will help to attract and to retain staff and Glennon can assist you in making a determination with regard to the right benefits package for your headcount in Ireland and to achieve your long term employee recruitment and retention goals.
+All of these insured benefits will help to attract and to retain staff and Glennon can assist you in making a determination with regard to the right benefits package for your headcount in Ireland and to achieve your long-term employee recruitment and retention goals.

-- Additional Paid-Leave – The ability to trade other benefits in exchange for additional day’s paid-leave and other flexible working arrangements remains popular.
+- Additional Paid Leave – The ability to trade other benefits in exchange for an additional day’s paid leave and other flexible working arrangements remains popular.

 - Tax-Saver Commuter Benefits – The employer pre-purchases a monthly or annual bus/tram/rail ticket, and the employee repays the cost from their pre-tax salary, saving up to 52% on the normal cost.
 The scheme can be operated in-house through payroll, or through a third-party benefits vendor.

-- Subsidized Gym Membership / Fitness Supports / Sports Committees – Large employers may have gym facilities onsite, where they do not they may partner with a local gym or offer discounted gym membership through a third-party benefit providers.
-They may also offer yoga / palates classes on site weekly, coupled with the formation of regular cycling, running, walking events (step challenges), tag rugby, soccer and GAA (Hurling, Football) teams.
+- Subsidized Gym Membership / Fitness Supports / Sports Committees – Large employers may have gym facilities onsite, where they do not they may partner with a local gym or offer discounted gym membership through third-party benefit providers.
+They may also offer yoga/palates classes on-site weekly, coupled with the formation of regular cycling, running, walking events (step challenges), tag rugby, soccer, and GAA (Hurling, Football) teams.

 - The Cycle-To-Work Scheme – The employer pre-purchases bicycles and related safety equipment to a value of up to €1,250 or €1,500 for an e-bike and the employee repays the cost from their pre-tax salary, saving up to 52% of the normal cost.
 The scheme can be operated in-house through payroll, or through a third-party provider.
 Has proven to be hugely popular.